Invoice Factoring as the Basis for a Digital Token Currency

 ____________________________

-Canadian Tire Money –The quintessential rebate currency.
+Canadian Tire Money –The is a quintessential rebate currency.
 This page links to a paper from the Federal Reserve Bank of Minneapolis, A Shred of Evidence on Public Acceptance of Privately Issued Currency.

 ____________________________